-- 18.1 On receipt of notice from the candidate of intention to present a thesis, the School Research and Enterprise Committee shall appoint a Board of Examiners for the candidate ensuring that all Examiners are appropriately qualified, in terms of knowledge and expertise relevant to the subject of the thesis, and independent, as determined by the Research and Enterprise Committee and have the right to work in the UK as determined by the Home Office. - The Board of Examiners shall comprise at least two Examiners one of whom shall be external to the University, except for staff candidates who shall have at least two external Examiners. - Any internal member of the Board of Examiners shall not have formed part of the candidate's supervisory arrangements during the candidature or a member of their Internal Evaluation Panel. - 18.4 For the Award of Engineering Doctorate (EngD), the School Research and Enterprise Committee, on behalf of the School Executive shall appoint two external Examiners of whom one shall be a technical specialist and one a business specialist.
-The School Research and Enterprise Committee, on behalf of the School Executive, shall also appoint one internal Examiner. - 18.5 Whenever a candidate is to be examined orally, an Independent Chair shall be appointed to the Board of Examiners who shall be a member of the University academic staff, from a School different to that of the candidate, and whose responsibility will be the overview of the assessment process.
+- 19.1 On receipt of notice from the candidate of intention to present a thesis, the School Research and Enterprise Committee shall appoint a Board of Examiners for the candidate ensuring that all Examiners are appropriately qualified, in terms of knowledge and expertise relevant to the subject of the thesis, and independent, as determined by the Research and Enterprise Committee and have the right to work in the UK as determined by the Home Office. - 19.2 The Board of Examiners shall comprise at least two Examiners one of whom shall be external to the University.
+Staff candidates shall normally have at least two external Examiners. - 19.3 Any internal member of the Board of Examiners shall not have formed part of the candidate's supervisory arrangements during the candidature or a member of their Assessment 2: Internal Evaluation Panel. - 19.4 For the Award of Engineering Doctorate (EngD), the School Research and Enterprise Committee, on behalf of the School Executive shall appoint two external Examiners of whom one shall be a technical specialist and one a business specialist.
+The School Research and Enterprise Committee, on behalf of the School Executive, shall also appoint one internal Examiner. - 19.5 Whenever a candidate is to be examined orally, an Independent Chair shall be appointed to the Board of Examiners who shall be a member of the University academic staff, from a directorate different to that of the candidate's supervisor, who has had no academic involvement in the candidate's programme of study, and whose responsibility will be the overview of the assessment process.

-19 Examination of the Thesis and Candidate
+20 Examination of the Thesis and Candidate

-- 19.1 The Examiners shall examine the thesis, report or portfolio presented by the candidate using the assessment criteria (Table C). - 19.2 The further arrangements for oral examination of Research Awards are as set out in Table D. Where an oral examination is to be held this shall be in accordance with any further detailed arrangements determined by the Research and Enterprise Committee. - 19.3 Where an oral examination is to be held the Examiners shall complete a pre-oral examination report to be exchanged on the date of the oral and the originals lodged with the joint Examiners' report. - 19.4 The Examiners may at their discretion require a candidate to present himself/herself for a written or practical examination or other test. - 19.5 The Primary Supervisor may be in attendance at the oral examination as an observer at the candidate's discretion.
+- 20.1 The Examiners shall examine the thesis, report or portfolio presented by the candidate using the assessment criteria (Table C). - 20.2 The further arrangements for oral examination of Research Awards are as set out in Table D. Where an oral examination is to be held this shall be in accordance with any further detailed arrangements determined by the Research and Enterprise Committee. - 20.3 Where an oral examination is to be held the Examiners shall complete a pre-oral examination report to be exchanged on the date of the oral and the originals lodged with the joint Examiners' report. - 20.4 The Examiners may at their discretion require a candidate to present themselves for a written or practical examination or other test. - 20.5 The Primary Supervisor or their nominee may be in attendance at the oral examination as an observer at the candidate's discretion.

-20 Recommendations by the Board of Examiners
+21 Recommendations by the Board of Examiners